The Fifth International Emerging Technology Symposium was at The Westin O'Hare, Rosemont, Illinois May 10-11, 2016

 of the University of Cincinnati provided an update on the ASPE/IAPMO/WQA’s peak demand study, which has the potential to arrive at a new statistical process for water supply pipe sizing in residential buildings.

 The Keynote Address was presented by Sustainability Research Expert Professor Stuart White.

 Professor White is the Director of the Institute for Sustainable Futures leading a team of researchers dedicated to creating a path to a sustainable future through independent, project-based research.

 An acclaimed author, commentator and award honoree with over 30 years of experience in sustainability research, Professor White’s work focuses on achieving sustainability outcomes for a range of government, industry and community clients across Australia and internationally.

-And, of course, you will learn what’s new regarding the topics that have made the IETS one of the most important and informative industry events: new and exciting technologies in the field of alternate water use technologies, plumbing fixture and fitting technologies, new water metrics for non-residential buildings, the water-energy nexus, and market based programs designed to foster the more efficient use of water in buildings.
+Attendees learned what’s new regarding the topics that have made the IETS one of the most important and informative industry events: new and exciting technologies in the field of alternate water use technologies, plumbing fixture and fitting technologies, new water metrics for non-residential buildings, the water-energy nexus, and market based programs designed to foster the more efficient use of water in buildings.

 The 2016 International Emerging Technology Symposium

 ….
 Fostering Safety, Innovation and Sustainability in Building Water Systems